AndreBaltazar8/ablac/docs/performance.md

 The canonical O2 self-host release builder also has a content-addressed warm path.
-It always emits the compiler LLVM module, then fingerprints that exact module together with the linked runtime sources and headers, host, LLVM/Clang identity, and release flags.
+It always emits the compiler LLVM module, then fingerprints that exact module together with its Abla runtime sources, host, LLVM/Clang identity, and release flags.
 An identical fingerprint reuses the previously optimized executable instead of repeating whole-program O2 and LTO.
 Set `ABLA_RELEASE_SELFHOST_CACHE=0` for a deliberately cold backend measurement;
 `make clean` removes the ignored cache.
 The pure self-rebuild gate still emits